Las Aventuras de Juan Planchard

 Las Aventuras de Juan Planchard (The Adventures of Juan Planchard) is a novel by Venezuelan writer and filmmaker Jonathan Jakubowicz.

+Book

 The book was published in November 2016 and by February 2017 became the number one Amazon Best Seller for all Foreign Language Fiction.
 In Venezuela the book sparked unprecedented success, not only in the record breaking sales but also in the number of public gatherings to read it.
 One community of fifty thousand people that define themselves as "resistance to the Maduro dictatorship (Resistencia Venezuela hasta los tuétanos)", read the book aloud every night on the encrypted frequency of the app Zello.
 The book is on its way to become the biggest Best Seller of all time for a Venezuelan author.